 Trigger point injections are proven effective for chronic pain management.

-Trigger points are hyperirritable spots in tight bands of muscles, and can often be felt as a tender knot.
+Trigger points are tender knots in over-worked muscles that cause pain and dysfunction.
 They can restrict movement and cause muscle weakness, along with referred or radiating pain into other parts of the body.

 Trigger point injections at Wellspring Health Center target these tight spots directly with a steroid-free local anesthetic to numb and relax the trigger point.
 The stimulation caused by the needle itself serves to deactivate the trigger point and relax the muscle.
 For optimum comfort, Wellspring uses very fine gauge needles for trigger point injections.

 Candidates for trigger point injections are persons who have experienced ongoing musculoskeletal pain with no relief from conservative treatment.

 Trigger point injections are almost always intended to be accompanied by physical therapy because the therapist is able to stretch and release the involved muscles further after the injection.

 Your health history and current medications will be reviewed prior to any treatment.
 It is of special importance to know if you are allergic to any medications.
 Our medical provider will also want to know if you’ve been taking any anticoagulant drugs (blood thinners), including aspirin.

 Your range of motion in the affected areas will be assessed along with how your symptoms affect your daily activities.
 You will be asked to identify the affected painful areas so they may be examined and marked.
 Depending upon the location of your trigger points, you may not need to change into a medical gown.

 After our medical provider examines you and identifies your trigger points by palpation, she will then prepare and inject the trigger points using a very fine gauge needle for comfort and a steroid-free local anesthetic.
 This may be done in either a sitting or lying position.